aaronaddleman/aaronaddleman-academic/content/project/libsh/index.md

 projects: []
 ---

+## github

+Code lives in [libsh's github home](https://github.com/aaronaddleman/libsh) and more documentation is updated on a change basis.

+## history

 Over the years of working with Linux, I have found myself always trying to recall how to install something, or do an action, or setting just the correct environment variables in a certain file.
 After a while, I got tired and decided to start collecting small functions to this for me.
 ZSH also helped in allowing to use the TAB button